 Reduce the heat to medium and simmer, covered, for about one hour.
 Move the chicken now and then just to make sure it isn’t sticking to the bottom of the pan.
 If the liquid starts to evaporate too quickly, add more water or broth as needed.

-Use a pizza cutter to make squares that are about one-inch from the rolled dough.
+Use a pizza cutter to make squares that are about one-inch square.

 After all of the dumplings are in the broth, add the chicken and bring it back to a boil.